 The atoms in proteins are hooked up such that they usually absorb ultraviolet light (most strongly at 280 & 230).This is helpful if you have a UV detector (like on a protein-purification chromatography machine that monitors the UV of liquid coming off the column to tell when your protein elutes), but not so helpful if you’re trying to see protein with your eyes because we can’t see UV, so can’t tell whether any light has been stolen.

 Instead, if we want to see evidence of protein, we need something that absorbs lower-energy light (light with a longer wavelength, something in the visible spectrum).
 And for something to absorb lower-energy light it needs to have closer-together orbitals to move between.
-And a great place to find this more crowded housing arrangement is in “aromatic” molecules.
+Great places to find these more crowded housing arrangements are “aromatic” molecules.

 Aromaticity isn’t about smelliness – instead it’s about ring-y “resonance.”
 Atoms link up by sharing pairs of electrons – you need 2 for a single bond & 4 for one of the shorter, stronger, double bonds.
 But sometimes groups of atoms have more than enough electrons for single bonds but don’t have quite enough to double bond them all, so they form a sort of electron commune known as resonance/electron delocalization/conjugation in which the “extra” electrons are shared evenly among the group.
 And when atoms do this in a ring form, we call them aromatic. more here: http://bit.ly/2qzMRFi